tshmak/lassosum/README.md

 v <- validate(out, pheno=pheno) # Alternatively, specify the phenotype in the argument

 # pheno <- rnorm(nrow.bfile(out$test.bfile)) # If you need a dummy for testing
+# Since v0.4.2, it is possible to pass to `pheno` a `data.frame` with the first 2 columns headed by FID and IID, and the third column being the phenotype.

 ### pseudovalidation ###
 # install.packages("fdrtool")